Reviews You Can Rely On

 Style

 The Skytour AscentShell has an understated and generic style and has nothing to write home about.
 The cut is a little boxy in the torso, allowing plenty of movement, but it isn't great for looks.
 We prefer a more tapered and slim look.
-We also don't love the two-toned color panels or the color options, which seem too "primary" compared to the earthy tones of other products on the market.
+We also don't love the two-toned color panels or the color options, which seem too “primary” compared to the earthy tones of other jackets on the market.
 But style is subjective, so you be the judge.

 The Skytour looks decent on the slopes and in the backcountry, but it isn't as elegant as other (more expensive) options.